Evocargo/RaindropsOnWindshield/README.md

 # RaindropsOnWindshield
 We present a publicly available set of images for training and assessing vision algorithms' performance for different tasks of raindrops detection on either camera lens or windshield.
 At the moment, it contains 8190 images, of which 3390 contain raindrops.

-If you use this dataset, please, cite the appropriate paper.
+If you use this dataset, please, cite the appropriate paper:

 <pre>
   <code>